jverzani/PlotlyLightLite.jl/docs/src/index.md

 * `title!`, `xlabel!`, `ylabel!`: to adjust title; ``x``-axis label; ``y``-axis label
 * `xlims!`, `ylims!`: to adjust limits of viewing window
 * `xaxis!`, `yaxis!`: to adjust the axis properties
-* `grid_layout` to specify a cell-like layout using a matrix of plots.
+* `plot` to specify a cell-like layout using a matrix of plots.

 !!! note "Subject to change"
     There are some names for keyword arguments that should be changed.